Graduate Registered Nurse & Registered Midwife Program

 - annual isolation monetary bonus

 Selection is based on Merit, subject to the following requirements:

 - Have applied through Graduate Nurse Online Recruitment (GNOR) and meet the requirements of the program (some exceptions accepted);

 - Be eligible for registration with Australian Health Practitioner Regulation Agency (AHPRA)

 - Applicants must have received satisfactory clinical placement reports

-- Applicants will be expected to complete an interview with the TCHHS.
+- Applicants will be expected to complete a clinical knowledge and behavioural questionnaire as well as an interview with the TCHHS.